JenniferSmith007/SPK/README.md

 ## DESCRIPTION
-We will use:
+We will use

     - Wireframing
     - Code for
          - Desktop
          - Laptop
          - Tablet
          - Phone
     - Figma
     - Alan API
     - Visual Studio Code